 Bates has a good nose for the ball.
 He crashes the boards offensively and has strong hands.
 Whenever he’s around the rim, he keeps his hands up, ready to pounce.
 On defense, he has shot-blocking ability and the athleticism to guard every position.
 He has room to sharpen up on the defensive end and be a two-way force.

 The biggest knock on Bates’ game is his strength.
-Remember this kid is still in high school, and there is plenty of time to hit the weight room.
+Remember this kid is still a teenager, and there is plenty of time to hit the weight room.

 Emoni Bates Basketball Recruiting

 Bates has the mindset and work ethic to continue growing his game and handle the pressure.
-This desire to improve combined with his natural talent will carry him to the NBA.
+This desire to improve combined with his natural talent will carry him to the top of the NBA Draft.